 - Comfort – Volvo knew it couldn’t compete in terms of speed, so it decided to go full in on comfort.
-In the automaker’s own words, you could get the same luxury feel without paying so much if you chose to go with a P1800.
-Some people have noted that the Volvo was the more comfortable tourer of the two!
+In the automaker’s own words, you could get the same luxury feel without overpaying if you chose a P1800.
+Some drivers have noted that the Volvo was the more comfortable tourer of the two.

 - Success – Yes, Ferrari does not make mass-market cars, but this metric is still interesting.
 Here Volvo blows Ferrari away with more than 47 thousand models built.
 We can definitely say that the company managed to get itself a decent piece of the sports car pie.

 The Swedish manufacturer managed to find a specific niche that nobody filled at the time.
-They offered an alternative to luxury vehicles for less than half the price.
+Volvo offered an alternative to luxury vehicles for less than half the price.
 Fortunately, back then, half the price did not mean half the quality.
-Sure, they might have been slower, but it turned out most people didn’t care about that.
+Sure, Volvos might have been slower, but it turned out most people didn’t care about that.

 The model’s first claim to fame had to do with a regular appearance in the TV Series “The Saint.”
-The successful spy thriller served as quite the spotlight for that vehicle.
+The successful spy thriller propelled P1800 into the spotlight.
 At the time, the producers of the series wanted Jaguar to sponsor them, but the company refused.
 Volvo was quick to snatch the opportunity.
-Thus, instead of an expensive luxury model, the token car was a reasonably affordable tourer!
+Thus, instead of an expensive luxury model, the token car was a reasonably affordable tourer.

 The P1800 also became famous for its reliability.
 While many complained about Ferrari’s issues, Volvo banked on quality control.
 One of the units has even been driven for more than 3 million miles without changing the engine.